long2wide.Rdlong2wide casts data from long to wide format.

 taxonomy = NULL, subset)

-data, in *WIDE* format.
-For density data, this is a data.frame or matrix with (descriptor x taxon) information (for density data), and The first column usually contains the descriptor name.
+taxonomy = NULL, subset)data, in *WIDE* format.
+For density data, this is a data.frame or matrix with (descriptor x taxon) information, and the first column usually contains the descriptor name.
 For trait data this is a data.frame with (taxon x trait) information, and the first column generally contains the names of the taxa.
-It is also allowed to have the descriptors as row.names of the data.frame -this requires setting
+It is also allowed to have the descriptors as row.names of the data.frame -this requires setting descriptor_column=0.

 vector or data.frame that contains the data that will be used to label the rows in wide format.
 This can consist of multiple colums.